Netherlands - Generic Functions for data exchange Implementation Guide

 • User-friendly solution for healthcare professionals

-• Cost efficient solution for care organisations
+• Cost-efficient solution for care organizations

 • Flexible solution that can be adapted to different use-cases